softindex/datakernel/README.md

 ## Cube

-Cube module enables near-real time reporting for multidimensional data streams by \"pre-aggregrating\" streams into specified sets.
+Specialized OLAP database for multidimensional data analytics.

 * Log-Structured Merge Trees as core storage principle for its aggregations (unlike OLTP databases, it is designed from ground up for OLAP workload)
 * Up to ~1.5M of inserts per second into aggregation on single core